Harmonica-Men/AstroShop/Agile.md

    PayPal sends a confirmation to both the buyer and the merchant, typically via email.
 This includes transaction details, such as the amount, payer's information, and a unique transaction ID.

 2. **Merchant Notification**:
    The merchant’s system receives an Instant Payment Notification (IPN) or Webhook, confirming the payment status.
+(Admin Panel)

 3. **Order Processing**:
    The merchant begins processing the order, such as shipping the purchased item or granting access to digital products.